• Skip to primary navigation

 Getting there: There are direct trains from London Victoria (58 minutes), Gatwick Airport and London Bridge (1h 3-8 minutes).

 I've been visiting since I was 4 years old and love the arts scene which some call "hippie."
-Just know that if you're looking for a quiet escape, Brighton may not be the place for you- it's quite packed with tourists!
+Just know that if you're looking for a quiet or posh escape, Brighton may not be the place for you- it's quite packed with tourists and a bit scruffy!

 Canterbury